isaccanedo/pure-bash/README.md

 <!-- CHAPTER START -->
 # STRINGS

-## Trim leading and trailing white-space from string
+## Apare os espaços em branco à esquerda e à direita da string

 This is an alternative to `sed`, `awk`, `perl` and other tools.
 The function below works by finding all leading and trailing white-space and